sidhujag/temp/doc/init.md

-﻿Sample init scripts and service configuration for syscoind
+Sample init scripts and service configuration for syscoind
 ==========================================================

 Sample scripts and configuration files for systemd, Upstart and OpenRC